Graduation and Commencement

-Diplomas will be mailed at the end of the next semester (ie: May graduates will receive diplomas at the end of August, August graduates will receive diplomas at the end of December, December graduates will receive diplomas at the end of May).
+Diplomas will be mailed at the end of the next semester (ie: May graduates will receive diplomas at the beginning of October, August graduates will receive diplomas at the end of December, December graduates will receive diplomas at the end of May).
 You will receive only a diploma cover during the Commencement Exercise.

 Every graduate will be photographed by a professional photographer at the moment of receiving the diploma and also on the ramp exiting the stage.
 A color proof will be mailed or emailed to the student with addresses provided on the reader card or application within 1-2 weeks.
 Graduates are under no obligation to purchase photos.
 You can view your photo at the following website: www.events.lifetouch.com.

 Should family members wish to take pictures, they may do so during or after the Commencement exercise.

 Tradition indicates that the tassel is worn on the left side of the mortar board (cap) after degree has been conferred.

 Bachelor degrees, Associate degrees in College of Arts and Sciences, College of Business, College of Education, College of Allied Health Professions: blue and gold tassels.

 All colleges Master Degrees gold tassels.